encoredev/encore/CONTRIBUTING.md

 `e2e-tests/testdata` directory.
 To generate the client files and other test files, run `go test -golden-update` from the `e2e-tests` directory.
 This will generate client files for all the supported client generation languages.

-Running `go test ./internal/clientgen/client_test.go` will now work and use the most recent client generate files.
+Running `go test ./internal/clientgen/client_test.go` will now work and use the most recent client generated files.
 If you change the client or content of the `testdata` folder, you may need to regenerate the client files again.

 ## Architecture